d-lopes/karavan-camel-k8s/README.md

 ## quick local startup

+Run the following command from a terminal window:

 ```bash
 camel run *
 ```

-After a while (due to downloading of dependencies) you can access
+After a while (due to downloading of dependencies) you will see output similar to the following in the terminal window:

 ```
 2025-02-01 10:58:44.458  INFO 32032 --- [           main] e.camel.impl.engine.AbstractCamelContext : Apache Camel 4.9.0 (channel-router) is starting